osteele/assignment-dashboard/README.md

     $ docker-compose run flask updatedb

-This updates the application database with new users and commits from GitHub.
+Update the application database with new users and commits from GitHub.

-This will take a while to run the first time.
-The next time it will skip commits that have already been ingested*, and will run faster.
-It also saves its work one repository at a time (and after each downloaded file), so if it is interrupted in the middle, it will pick up close to where it left off.

 #### Set User Names